 369th Regiment Armory Building Restoration

-original construction date
+• 1924 construction date

-Black Regiment in National Guard
+• Home of the first Black Regiment in the National Guard

 Restoring the iconic art deco architecture preserves both military and African American history